-Beeswax Co. is always looking for new ways to get involved and give back to the community, whether it’s through educational events, workshops, speaking engagements or philanthropy.
-When customers and beekeepers who know the incredible efforts of the honeybee (In order to produce 1lb. of beeswax, a honeybee needs to consume approximately 8lbs. of honey!) started returning their beeswax scraps from remaining candle remnants, it got us thinking… We toyed with the idea of donatable candles that were contained in recycled baby-food jars and various other reused vessels, and while we could find people to donate to, these candles didn’t seem to be as well received as the hand-burnished artisan candles we are known for.
-So, we figured, why try and reinvent the wheel here when we have a product people love?
+Here at The Beeswax Co., we are always looking for new ways to get involved and give back to the community, whether it’s through educational events, workshops, speaking engagements or philanthropy.
+When customers and beekeepers who know the incredible efforts of the honeybee (In order to produce 1lb. of beeswax, a honeybee needs to consume approximately 8lbs. of honey!) started returning their beeswax scraps from candle remnants, it got us thinking… We toyed with the idea of donatable candles that we poured into recycled baby-food jars and various other reused vessels, and while we could find people to donate to, these candles didn’t seem to be as well received as the hand-burnished artisan candles we are known for.
+So, we figured, why try and reinvent the wheel when we have a product people love?
 It was then we decided to recycle returned beeswax candle scraps into donatable artisan beeswax candles, where we could put emphasis on finding outstanding organizations doing good in and around our community.
 That is how our recycled beeswax program got started.

 Attending SFC’s Farm to Plate event, or even organizing family and friends to purchase a table together, is a wonderful way to support Austin’s local food producers.
 Additionally, dinning at the restaurants that participate in SFC’s Farm to Plate event, assists in supporting local food producers year-round.
 SFC’s website is full of additional resources on ways to give back to the community, as well as ways you can help in upcoming events.
 Their website can be viewed through the following link: http://sustainablefoodcenter.org.